Plumbing and The sump

 Maintaining your water level – As water evaporates from your set-up, the water level in the display tank will not change.
 The reduced water level will occur in the sump allowing you to top up for evaporation without affecting the main tank.
 An auto top-off system to control and maintain a consistent water level and salinity can be used.

-Stabilizing your PH – If you have a refugium or live rock compartment with some algae, you can set up sump lighting to come on while the main tank lights are of, this allows for photosynthesis to continue in the sump.
+Stabilizing your PH – If you have a refugium or live rock compartment with some algae, you can set up sump lighting to come on while the main tank lights are of, this allows for photosynthesis to continue in the sump. the main lights are outit stops in the main tank which controls the CO2 levels that typically affect the PH when all.

 Increased Oxygenation – As water from the main tank enters into the drain line, air is pulled into the drain line with the water and mixes together, adding more oxygen and releasing some CO2.